UCSoftware/glassfrog-js/docs/POST.md

 They are only available for People, Projects, Metrics, and Checklist Items.

-These functions also require an API Key belong to an administrator.
+Some of these functions also require an API Key belong to an administrator.

 ### General form: